isc-projects/stork/doc/dev/ci-images.rst

 Removed images:

     - ``ubuntu-18.04.Dockerfile`` - Ubuntu-based image.
-It was initially used as a default base for CI task, but it was replaced with ``debian.Dockerfile``.
+It was initially used as a default base for CI tasks, but it was replaced by ``debian.Dockerfile``.

 Deprecated images:

     The Dockerfiles for the images are missing but they are stored in the registry.
 Intended for removal.

-    - ``ci-danger`` - Image for Danger CI tool.
-It was replaced with ``debian.Dockerfile`` (``ci-base``) image.
+    - ``ci-danger`` - Image for the Danger CI tool.
+It was replaced with the ``debian.Dockerfile`` (``ci-base``) image.
     - ``ci-postgres`` - Image for PostgreSQL database.
-It was used to perform the backend unit tests in the CI pipeline.
-It was replaced with the official Postgres image (based on Alpine).
+It was used to perform backend unit tests in the CI pipeline.
+It was replaced by the official Postgres image (based on Alpine).

 Update the Docker CI Images